Xbox One Controller Not Working? 4 Tips on How to Fix It!

 Is your Xbox One controller not working?
 This is an annoying problem that a lot of Xbox owners face.
-While today’s wireless controllers are more convenient than the wired ones of previous systems, they come with their own set of problems.
+While today’s wireless controllers are more convenient than the wired ones of previous systems, they come with their own set of issues.

-1. Xbox One Controller Won’t Connect
+1. If Your Xbox One Controller Is Not Connecting

-If you can’t even get your Xbox One controller to connect to your console, you should check for a few common issues.
+If you can’t get your Xbox One controller to connect to your console, you should check for a few common issues.

 Do you have eight controllers already connected to your console?
-While you likely don’t use this many too often, the maximum amount of controllers an Xbox One supports is eight.
+While you likely don’t use this many often, the maximum amount of controllers an Xbox One supports is eight.

 Also, remember that you can only pair a controller with one Xbox One system at a time.
 If you go to a friend’s house and pair your controller with his Xbox, you’ll have to re-pair it with yours again.
-This also applies if you connect your Xbox One controller to a PC.
-(See the “Xbox One Controller Is Blinking” section below for more on this.)
+This also applies when you connect your Xbox One controller to a PC and then try to use it on your console again.

-2. Xbox One Controller Keeps Disconnecting
+2. If Your Xbox One Controller Keeps Disconnecting

 However, if you’re having a problem with disconnecting, it probably happens much more frequently than every 15 minutes.
 If that’s the case, you can try a few troubleshooting steps.

-You should also remove obstructions between the controller and console, like laptops, metal shelves, and similar.
-If your Xbox is inside an entertainment center, try moving it outside to get a better connection.
+You should also remove obstructions between the controller and console, like laptops, metal shelving, and similar.
+If your Xbox is inside an entertainment center, try moving it outside the unit to get a better connection.

-3. Xbox One Controller Is Blinking
+3. If Your Xbox One Controller Is Blinking

-If your controller won’t pair using the buttons, try using a micro-USB cable to pair it.
-Should this still fail to work, you should restart your console.
+If this fails to solve the problem, you should restart your console.
 Press and hold the power button on the front of your system for 10 seconds to fully power it off.
 Then press it again to turn it back on.

-4. Xbox One Controller Won’t Turn On
+4. If Your Xbox One Controller Won’t Turn On

+Your Xbox controller is not turning on?
 This is another common problem, with similar solutions to the above.

-If your Xbox One controller won’t turn on, make sure the batteries aren’t dead.
+If your Xbox One controller won’t turn on, first, make sure the batteries aren’t dead.
 If the batteries are low, the controller won’t turn on at all.
 Pop the back cover off and replace the two AA batteries, then try again.
 You can also purchase the Xbox One Play & Charge Kit to gain rechargeable batteries.